ds4se/chapters/README.md

 ## Instructions to Authors

+The chapter title should be a _mantra_; i.e. some slogan reflecting best practice for data science for SE.

 Chapters should use  diagrams in gray scale (or no diagrams at all).

 Chapters should minimize the use of references (less than half a dozen).